 Symptoms and Complications of Alcohol Withdrawal

+It’s vital that individuals be monitored when they begin to experience alcohol withdrawal.
+Some of the symptoms can lead to serious health complications.
+With professionals present during medically supervised detox, individuals are better able to weather the process.
 Symptoms of alcohol withdrawal may appear as soon as six hours after the last drink, or they may take up to a day to start.
 There are three stages of severity for withdrawal from alcohol:

 - Stage One is considered the mildest and may consist of heart palpitations, foggy brain, vomiting or nausea, insomnia, fatigue, and tremors.

-- Considered moderately severe, Stage Two may include high blood pressure, high body temperature, irregular heartbeat, sweating, confusion, and irritability.
+- Considered moderately severe, stage two may include high blood pressure, high body temperature, irregular heartbeat, sweating, confusion, and irritability.

 Serenity House Detox